MicrosoftDocs/visualstudio-docs/docs/code-quality/ca1800-do-not-cast-unnecessarily.md

 For complete analysis by this rule, the tested assembly must be built by using debugging information, and the associated program database (.pdb) file must be available.

 ## Rule Description
 Duplicate casts decrease performance, especially when the casts are performed in compact iteration statements.
 For explicit duplicate cast operations, store the result of the cast in a local variable and use the local variable instead of the duplicate cast operations.

 If the C# `is` operator is used to test whether the cast will succeed before the actual cast is performed, consider testing the result of the `as` operator instead.
 This provides the same functionality without the implicit cast operation that is performed by the `is` operator.
+Or, in C# 7.0 and later, use the `is` operator with [pattern matching](/dotnet/csharp/language-reference/keywords/is#pattern-matching-with-is) to test the type conversion, and if it will succeed, cast the expression to a variable of that type.

 ## How to Fix Violations
  To fix a violation of this rule, modify the method implementation to minimize the number of cast operations.